 YouTube is the largest video hosting platform in the world and traffic volume is only next to Google, as per Alexa.
 With thousands of hours of content being uploaded to YouTube every single day, you will come across at least one video that is not in your native language.
 While subtitles do make it easy to cross language barriers, they may not necessarily be in a language that you read and understand.
+This is where Chrome extensions to translate YouTube subtitles come into play.

 You wouldn't want to miss out on fantastic and funny videos just because you don't understand the language due to the lack of subtitles.
 Say you wanted to watch K-Pop, which seems to be all the rage these days, but can't understand a word they are saying.
 This is where language translators come into the picture.
 In Chrome, you can use Chrome extensions to translate subtitles to the English language while watching YouTube.